Laura Plantation immerses groups in Creole culture | Group Tour

-The stories told at Laura Plantation in Vacherie, Louisiana, reveal to groups both the sensitivity and barbarism surrounding enslaved people in Creole Louisiana.
+The stories told at Laura: A Creole Plantation in Vacherie, Louisiana, reveal to groups both the sensitivity and barbarism surrounding enslaved people in Creole Louisiana.

 Laura Locoul Gore was born in 1861 on the plantation property, which is on the National Register of Historic Places due to its historical importance and presence of many complete structures, including the Creole-style main house and outbuildings once used as slave quarters.